 I know speaking up for change is not always an easy thing to do, especially depending on the work dynamics.

 But don’t immediately dismiss the idea of speaking up.
 Look for small ways you can ask for changes.
 You’ll build courage and gain respect of your colleagues and superiors little by little.
 People will thank you when the meetings improve.

-In the meantime, I know you’ll still have to withstand a few not-so-fun meetings.
+In the meantime, I know you’ll still have to withstand many not-so-fun meetings.
 So I’ll leave you with these survival tips.

 3 meeting survival tips for introverts